 But not all patients seemed to experience this CD59 shortage.
 The patients that didn’t were on statins, a drug commonly-prescribed to help control cholesterol levels.
 Researchers speculate that statins could help counteract the effects of sleep apnea by mediating the effects of cholesterol.

 This remains speculative, and it will be a long time before we can say that statins will actually provide benefit for people with sleep apnea.
 And currently the only suggestion is that they could help with cardiovascular problems, and not metabolic problems or mental problems related to waking and sleep loss.
 And they probably will never help with the snoring component.

 With these serious concerns about the safety and effectiveness of statins, we will need to make absolute sure that there is a proven benefit of statins before we recommend using them for sleep apnea.

 But what we do recommend is considering all treatment options that have been proven effective for sleep apnea.
 Your doctor may have prescribed you CPAP for sleep apnea, but that’s not the only treatment, and it might not be the best sleep apnea treatment for you.
-If you want to learn more about other options for treating sleep apnea in Detroit, please call (248) 480-0085 for an appointment with a sleep dentist at the Michigan Center for TMJ & Sleep Wellness in Troy.
+If you want to learn more about other options for treating sleep apnea in Detroit, please call (248) 480-0085 for an appointment with a sleep dentist at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.